Portugal thrashed Luxembourg 9-0 to extend their perfect start to their Euro 2024 Group J qualifying campaign.

 He joined Chester City on a free in 2006, but stayed there for just one season before returning to Swansea.

 Martinez was initially re-signed by the Swans as a player-manager but felt that he would do a disservice to his coaching duties by continuing his playing career, and he hung up his boots at the age of 33.

 Martinez has a strong connection to Britain and met his wife Beth while playing in Scotland for Motherwell.
 The couple were married in 2009 in Swansea, towards the end of his time as manager of the Swans.
 The couple have a daughter named Luella.

 Reported net worth

-Martinez did not bag any big-money contracts in his playing days but enjoys a multi-million dollar deal with Belgium, which is set to be extended until after the 2022 World Cup.
+Martinez did not bag any big-money contracts in his playing days but enjoyed a multi-million dollar deal with Belgium.

 He enjoys a commercial relationship with Swiss watchmakers Hublot and will often display their timepieces during his signature air-punching goal celebration.